beletea/apic-mcp-server/README.md

 APIC_PASSWORD=mypassword
 APIC_VERIFY_SSL=false
 ```
-Make sure your `.env` file is present in the project root and contains the correct values.
+Make sure your `.env` file is present in the project root and contains the correct values. use `.env.template` as a reference.
 Arguments to the `authenticate_apic` function are ignored.

 Example usage: